 The medium of instruction at Dokuz Eylul University Faculty of Business is English.
 The student population is 2263.
-There are five departments at the Faculty.
-These departments are Business Administration, Economics, Tourism Management, International Relations, and International Trade and Business.
-Besides, in the areas of Business Administration, Economics, and International Relations, there are double-degree programs jointly carried out with Dokuz Eylul University (DEU) and University at Albany, SUNY (State University of New York).
+The faculty has five departments: business Administration, Economics, Tourism Management, International Relations, and International Trade and Business.
+In the areas of Business Administration, Economics, and International Relations, there are double-degree programs jointly carried out with Dokuz Eylul University (DEU) and the University at Albany, SUNY (State University of New York).

 As of 2020, there are 29 Professors, 20 Associate Professors, 14 Assistant Professors, 6 Instructors, and 26 Research Assistants - 95 Faculty members in total- at the Faculty.
-As substantial resources, we have 29 classrooms, computer laboratories, 1 conference hall, 1 study hall, offices of academic staff, and administrative offices.
+As substantial resources, we have 29 classrooms, computer laboratories, one conference hall, 1 study hall, offices of academic staff, and administrative offices.

-The Faculty of Business' priorities in the area of education can be summarized as personalized education, the use of the latest education methods, and internationalization.
+The Faculty of Business' priorities in education can be summarized as personalized education, the use of the latest education methods, and internationalization.

-All classes at the Faculty are conducted in 40-person classes on average.
-Keeping the class size small and having an "open door" policy play an important role in creating positive and strong communication between students and the academic staff.
+All classes at the Faculty are conducted in 40-person courses on average.
+Keeping the class size small and having an "open door" policy are important in creating positive and strong communication between students and the academic staff.
 These two policies of the Faculty are of great importance in achieving the goal of personalization of education.
-In this way, students are in constant communication with the faculty members and the Faculty Administration regarding both information exchange and career plans.
+In this way, students constantly communicate with the faculty members and the Faculty Administration regarding information exchange and career plans.
 As a result, most of our students have the chance to have internships and work in national and international projects of faculty members, and when they graduate, they quickly get a job.
-In addition, students can plan their careers by specializing in the field they want, thanks to the minor and specialization options offered within the sub-fields of the departments.
-Many activities such as career days, meetings, summits, seminars, and workshops under the roof of the clubs, which are completely managed by the students every year at the Faculty, continue with the support of the Faculty administration and have a great impact on both the personal development and social life of the students.
+In addition, students can plan their careers by specializing in the field they want, thanks to the minor and specialization options offered within the subfields of the departments.
+Many activities such as career days, meetings, summits, seminars, and workshops under the roof of the clubs, which are entirely managed by the students every year at the Faculty, continue with the support of the Faculty administration and have a great impact on both the personal development and social life of the students.

-Internationalization objective is in cohesion with globalization process which can be seen in all of the fields of social sciences.
+The internationalization objective is in cohesion with the globalization process, which can be seen in all of the fields of social sciences.
 Thus, the Faculty has many bilateral cooperation agreements in the extent of the Erasmus Program, Mevlana Program, and academic collaboration agreements with the universities in the United States, Russia, South Korea, Kazakhstan, and India.
 These agreements provide many students, administrative and academic staff the opportunity of exchange.
-Moreover, many academics of the Faculty of Business is involved in short-term visiting activities to the partner universities and participates in lectures and seminars.
-Providing students an international experience before graduation is one of the Faculty.
+Moreover, many academics of the Faculty of Business are involved in short-term visiting activities to the partner universities and participate in lectures and seminars.
+Providing students an international experience before graduation is one of the aims of the Faculty.

-In addition to this, regularly every year, in May more than 10 academics from partner universities visit the Faculty giving lectures as part of the 'International Week' which is the main internationalization at home activity.
-Moreover, the international exchange students who study at the Faculty enable our students to have the opportunity to participate in classes with international students who come from partner universities.
+In addition, every May, more than 10 academics from partner universities visit the Faculty and give lectures as part of the 'International Week,' which is the main internationalization activity at home.
+Moreover, the international exchange students who study at the Faculty enable our students to participate in classes with international students who come from partner universities.